wpyoga/openvz6-glibc-patch/ubuntu/20.04-focal-glibc-2.35/README.md

 ```

 The resulting binary packages will have the debian version prepended by "openvz6+ubuntu20.04+",
 indicating that this build is specifically for Ubuntu 20.04 on OpenVZ6.
-This also ensures
-that the interim glibc packages installed prior to upgrading to jammy will be upgraded
-after the system upgrade.

 As long as the upstream version does not change (we stay on the same LTS release),
 our custom glibc packages will not be mistakenly overwritten by the official packages.

 During upgrade to Ubuntu 22.04 LTS Jammy using do-release-upgrade, our custom repository
 will be disabled.
 However, our custom versioning ensures that our glibc packages will not
-be overwritten by packages from jammy.
+be overwritten by packages from official Jammy repositories.

 Reference:
 - https://manpages.ubuntu.com/manpages/focal/man7/deb-version.7.html